-The Offering Price per share of common stock offered by us We currently estimate that the initial public offering price will be between \$[] and \$[] per share.
-Common stock offered by us [] shares Common stock outstanding prior to this offerin ıg [] shares Common stock to be outstanding immediately a after this offering [] shares Use of proceeds We expect the net proceeds to us from this offering will be approximately $[]$ million, after deducting the estimated underwriting discounts and commissions, the underwriter's accountable expense reimbursement of up to 1.5% of the gross proceeds from the sale of the firm shares and estimated offering expenses, assuming an initial public offering price of $[]$ per share, the midpoint of the range on the front cover of this prospectus.
-We intend to use approximately 15% of the net proceeds of this offering for sales and marketing, 25% of the net proceeds for product development, 40% of the net proceeds for strategic acquisitions, and reserve the remaining 20% of the net proceeds for future growth opportunities which may include additional investments in sales and marketing, products and/or strategic acquisitions and for general working capital.
+Use of proceeds We expect the net proceeds to us from this offering will be approximately \$17.3 million, after deducting the estimated underwriting discounts and commissions, the underwriters' accountable expense reimbursement of up to 1.5% of the gross proceeds from the sale of the firm shares and estimated offering expenses, assuming an initial public offering price of \$11.00 per share, the midpoint of the range on the front cover of this prospectus.
+We intend to use approximately 15% of the net proceeds of this offering for sales and marketing (which, includes approximately 5% for additional payroll for additional employees in our direct sales team), 25% of the net proceeds for product development, 40% of the net proceeds for strategic acquisitions, and reserve the remaining 20% of the net proceeds for future growth opportunities which may include additional investments in sales and marketing, products and/or strategic acquisitions and for general working capital.
 Although from time to time, we may meet with and identify acquisition targets, we currently have no agreements or commitments with respect to material acquisitions or investments in other companies.
-See "Use of Proceeds" on page []] of this prospectus.
-Over-allotment option We have granted the underwriter an option for a period of 45 days to purchase, on the same terms and conditions set forth above, up to an additional shares to cover over-allotments.
-Underwriter's warrant In connection with this offering, we have also agreed to issue to the underwriter, for \$100, a warrant to purchase up to [] shares of our common stock, or 5% of the shares offered by this Prospectus (not including shares sold, if any, pursuant to the over-allotment option).
-If the underwriter exercises the warrant, each share of our common stock may be purchased for \$ per share (which is 125% of the price per share of our common stock offered by this prospectus).
-Lock-up agreements The Company's directors and officers and any other holder of outstanding shares of our common stock will enter into customary "lock-up" agreements in favor of the underwriter pursuant to which such persons and entities will agree, for a period of 180 days from the closing date of this offering, that they will be subject to a lock-up agreement prohibiting any sales, transfers or hedging transactions of any securities of the company owned by them without the underwriter's prior written consent.
+See "Use of Proceeds" on page 33 of this prospectus.

+Over-allotment option We have granted the underwriters an option for a period of 45 days to purchase, on the same terms and conditions set forth above, up to an additional 273,000 shares to cover over-allotments.

+Underwriters' warrant In connection with this offering, we have also agreed to issue to the underwriters, for \$100, a warrant to purchase up to 91,000 shares of our common stock, or 5% of the shares offered by this Prospectus (not including shares sold, if any, pursuant to the over-allotment option).
+If the underwriters exercise the warrant, each share of our common stock may be purchased for \$ per share (which is 125% of the price per share of our common stock offered by this prospectus).

+Lock-up agreements Our directors and officers and any other holder of outstanding shares of our common stock will enter into customary